Strain induced spin vortex and Majorana Kramer's pairs in doped topological insulators with nematic superconductivity: Zero-energy solutions

 where the prime means the differentiation over $r$.
-Regular at $r=0$ solutions of the latter equations are
+Regular at $r=0$ solutions are

-where $J_{\alpha}(x)$ are corresponding Bessel functions, $N$ is the normalization constant.
+where $J_{\alpha}(x)$ are the Bessel functions and $N$ is a constant.
 We take into account that the strain and, consequently, the order parameter can be coordinate dependent.
-The latter is of importance if the integration is performed over a large scale.
 As we can see, $H_+$ has a normalized solution if $\rho=+1$ and $H_-$ has such a solution when $\rho=-1$.

-The solutions with different signs $\rho$ and $l$ are degenerate and form Kramer's pairs.
-In the considered basis, the solutions
+The solutions with different signs of $\rho$ and $l$ are degenerate and form Kramer's pairs.
+In the considered basis

-are the components of such pair, where $L_i$ is $i$-th component of the vector given by Eq.~\eqref{vec}.
-We can rewrite the obtained solutions in the original basis (see Supplementary for details)
+are the components of such a pair, where $L_i$ is $i$-th component of the vector given by Eq.~\eqref{vec}.
+We can rewrite the obtained solutions in the original basis